MARKET SNAPSHOT: Dow Gains Steam In Afternoon Trade; S&P 500 Aims For 6-day Win Streak

 See:Las Vegas shooter Paddock had 42 guns and a 'bump stock' (http://www.marketwatch.com/story/las-vegas-shooter-paddock-had-42-guns-and-a-device-enabling-firing-at-an-automatic-rate-2017-10-03)

 Gun-maker stocks such as Smith & Wesson parent American Outdoor Brands Corp.(AOBC) and Sturm, Ruger & Co.
 Inc. (RGR) also could see another active session after rallying Monday (http://www.marketwatch.com/story/gun-maker-stocks-surge-after-mass-shooting-in-las-vegas-2017-10-02).
 They often gain when traders think stricter regulations are coming, as sales can get a lift ahead of any change.
-Shares of both American Outdoor and Sturm rose 0.9%.
+Shares of American Outdoor gained 2.8% and Sturm rose 2%.

 What are the data saying?